mhezarei/ai-bot/README.md

 # ai-bot
-This repository contains all the code our team developed for the [2020 AI-bot challenge](ai-bot.ir), which receives an input question, recognizes the question's category, and answers it.
+This repository contains all the code our team developed for the [2020 AI-bot challenge](https://ai-bot.ir/), which receives an input question, recognizes the question's category, and answers it.
 There are some specifications relating to how you should ask a question which will be explained later on.